 Post

-Walkthough Guide: How to Setup Kerberos Authentication on Linux
+Walkthough Guide: How to Set Up Kerberos Authentication on Linux

-• Familiarity with the Kerberos Protocol.
+• Familiarity with the Kerberos protocol.

-• Three Linux hosts.
+• Three Linux hosts:

 Setting up the KDC